-- 1. Each student, with the assistance and approval of an advisor, prepares a schedule of classes. - a.
-Advisors are assigned based on the degree program in which the student is enrolled. - 2.
-After reviewing the program of study with his/her advisor, the student enrolls in the appropriate classes in the online Jenzabar system. - 3.
-Each student will email their advisors a request for approval through the online registration on Jenzabar.
+- 1. Each student, with the assistance and approval of an advisor, prepares a schedule of classes. - Advisors are assigned based on the degree program in which the student is enrolled. - 2.
+After reviewing the program of study with his/her advisor, the student enrolls in the appropriate classes in the online Student Information System. - 3.
+Each student will email their advisors a request for approval through the online registration on Student Information System.
 Once the advisor approves the schedule, the student will print a copy of his/her class schedule.
-If the student has registered for online course(s), they are required to attend the Jenzabar training for that course.
-Jenzabar training dates will be announced on registration day. - The student will then take their schedule to the security office to obtain a student identification card.
+If the student has registered for online course(s), they are required to attend the Student Information System training for that course.
+Student Information System training dates will be announced on registration day. - 4.
+The student will then take their schedule to the security office to obtain a student identification card.

 Students will be required to present the class schedule and student identification card to the bookstore to receive textbooks.